RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-05-tfvc-to-git.md

 3. Run git tfs clone, and pass the TFVC repository’s URL and repository path as arguments.

+The URL should be as following:

+`git tfs clone https://dev.azure.com/{Organization} $/{Repo}`

-For example, if you have this TFVC repo `example` under `Test` organization the URL should be as the following
+For example, if you want to migrate a repository named `example` from `https://dev.azure.com/TestOrg` run

-`git tfs clone https://dev.azure.com/Test $/example`
+`git tfs clone https://dev.azure.com/TestOrg $/example`

 After running this command, you will have a local Git repo migrated from TFVC.
 You can then push the resulting local Git repository to any Git platform of your choice, such as Azure DevOps, GitHub, Bitbucket, or others.

+![import-TFVC-tfs.gif](/assets/images/tfvc-git/git-tfs.gif)

 <span style="color:red">**Note:**</span> The cloning process can take a significant amount of time, depending on the size of your TFVC repository and its history.

-![import-TFVC-tfs.gif](/assets/images/tfvc-git/git-tfs.gif)

-In summary, with the step-by-step instructions provided in this post, you can successfully migrate from TFVC to Git in Azure DevOps.
+In summary, with the instructions provided in this post, you can successfully migrate from TFVC to Git in Azure DevOps.
 By doing so, you can take advantage of the benefits that Git provides and improve your team's productivity and collaboration.